 There is another thin cover inside that holds the very tiny pieces of shredded memory foam.
 These foam pieces are different colors, shapes, and sizes.

-If necessary, you can machine wash and dry the entire pillow.
-Or you can just separate the removable outer cover and wash/dry that.
+If necessary, machine wash and dry the entire pillow or just separate the removable outer cover and wash/dry that.
 Since the pillow takes a long time to dry, it’s recommended that you wash the entire pillow only when necessary.

 - Can remove pieces of shredded foam to achieve desired loft and comfort